Motorized wheelchair: Drive System/Chassis

 Powerchairs are generally four-wheeled or six-wheeled and non-folding, however some folding designs exist and other designs may have some ability to partially dismantle for transit.

 Four general styles of powerchair drive systems exist: front, centre or rear wheel drive and all-wheel drive.
 Powered wheels are typically somewhat larger than the trailing/castoring wheels, while castoring wheels are typically larger than the castors on a manual chair.
 Centre wheel drive powerchairs have castors at both front and rear for a six-wheel layout.

 Powerchair chassis may also mount a kerb-climber, a powered device to lift the front wheels over a kerb of 10 cm or less.

 Some manual wheelchairs may also be fitted with an auxiliary electric power system.
 This can take one of three forms: integrated with the hub of hand-propelled wheels, so that any force on the pushrims is magnified by the drive system, or mounted under the wheelchair and controlled as for a powerchair, but with the motive force either transmitted to the main wheels via a friction drive system, or delivered directly through an auxiliary drive wheel.

 Some experimental all-terrain powerchair designs have been produced with tracks rather than wheels, but these are not in common use.

 Other experimental designs have incorporated stair-climbing abilities and Dean Kamen's iBOT design featured both stair climbing and the ability to 'stand' on its upended chassis via the use of advanced gyroscopic sensors.
-The iBOT was at one time a production model, but is no longer marketed.

 Battery

-The electric motors of powerchairs are usually powered by 12 to 80 ampere hour 12 volt rechargeable deep-cycle batteries, the smaller batteries are used in pairs to give the chair enough power to last at least one day between charges.
+The electric motors of powerchairs are usually powered by 2 batteries that are connected to the 2 motors, the smaller batteries are used in pairs to give the chair enough power to last at least one day between charges.
 These are available in wet or dry options.
 As wet-cell batteries may not legally be carried on an aircraft without removing them from the wheelchair and securing them in a shipping container, dry-cell batteries are preferred for powerchair use.
 Many powerchairs carry an on-board charger which can be plugged into a standard wall outlet; older or more portable models may have a separate charger unit.